- A top-level guide to data lakes

-BigQuery is a data warehouse service provided by Google that offers the functionality of analyzing petabytes of data.
-This service provides various tools that can be used to access, analyze, and report on the data present in it.
+BigQuery is a data warehouse service provided by Google that offers functionality to analyze petabytes of data.
+BigQuery provides various tools that can be used to access, analyze, and report on the data present in it.

 BigQuery is normally used at the end of big data ETL pipelines or for complex analytical queries and processing.

 Microsoft Azure is a data warehousing service provided by Microsoft that has robust analytics services.
 Data integration, enterprise data warehousing, and big data analytics are all part of its analytics package.